puchy22/dotfiles/README.md

 As terminal emulator I always use zsh, I use it instead of other options such as bash or [fish](https://fishshell.com/) because zsh is compatible with other more important like *sh* and it has a great community with a bunch of usefull plugins.

-To manage these plugins I use [oh my zsh](https://github.com/ohmyzsh/ohmyzsh).
-Finally we want to see our terminal and we want it to look nice, for this I use [Powerlevel10k](https://github.com/romkatv/powerlevel10k).

 # Keybindings

 These are most common keybindings in all my wm.
 Normally mod == windows key.